snowyu/abstract-file.js/README.md

 * `history` *(ArrayOf String)*: the history of the path changes.
 * `stat` *(Stat)*: the file stats object. the `isDirectory()` method be used.
 * `contents` *(Buffer|ArrayOf(File)|Stream)*: the contents of the file.
-  * It's the array of `File`/`Folder` object or a read-dir-stream if the file is a folder.
+  * It's the array of `File` object or a [read-dir-stream](https://github.com/snowyu/read-dir-stream.js) if the file is a folder.
 * `skipSize` *(Integer)*: the skipped length from beginning of contents. used by `getContent()`. only for buffer.
 * `relative` *(String)*: readonly. the relative path from `path` to `base`.